StudWay/Portfolio_MichaelScott/README.md

 * Disciplina ⌛
 * Força de Vontade 💪
-* Visua Studio Code instalado 🖥️
+* Visua Studio Code Instalado 🖥️

 ## ☕ Resultado do projeto